twl8n/esp32-streaming-cam-ota/README.md

 My camweb1 sketch is minimal camera video streaming via wifi to a web browser.
 It is nice to be able to update the ESP32 via WiFi instead of via a usb cable.
 Once the camera is installed in the UGV, there won't be a usb cable connection to my desktop computer.

 Hook the esp32 camera to the computer via usb, upload an OTA-capable sketch.
-Unplug the ESP32, mount it somewhere (like on a robot).
+Unplug the ESP32, mount it somewhere (like on a robot UGV).
 Give it 5V power.
 Now do updates via OTA and wifi.

 ### TODO

-- clean up test code, especially psram x enable OTA
+- Clean up test code, especially psram x Enable OTA
-  - arduino cli export compiled binary instead of -e which exports all build artifacts. like arduino ide sketch > export compiled binary
+- (not possible) arduino cli export compiled binary instead of -e which exports all build artifacts. like arduino ide sketch > export compiled binary
+- Is `compile --output-dir` better than `compile -e`?
-- if we use OTA, is the programmer shield necessary? (aside from supplying 5V via USB)
+- If we use OTA, is the programmer shield necessary? (aside from supplying 5V via USB)
-- can we add some html with status to the output stream, as both multipart stream and HTML?
+- Can we add some html with status to the output stream, as both multipart stream and HTML?
-  (Perhaps yes, using multiple http handlers like:
+  Perhaps yes, using multiple http handlers like:
   ~/src/arduino-esp32/libraries/ESP32/examples/Camera/CameraWebServer/
+  It won't be a minimal camera server.
-- any point in websockets?
+- (probably not) Any point in websockets?
-- (no) change to the esp32 being a wifi access point (AP)
+- (no) Change to the esp32 being a wifi access point (AP)
-- (not practical) advertise the esp32 via ZeroConf/bonjour or something? (if connected to the wifi LAN)
+- (not practical) Advertise the esp32 via ZeroConf/bonjour or something? (if connected to the wifi LAN)
-- are there any advantages to running freeRTOS?
+- Are there any advantages to running freeRTOS?
 Like being able to run the camera on one core, and ota on the second core?

 ### Command line OTA (over the air) wifi update